-When you do a Google search for “customer journey map” and look at the images, you'll find a plethora of different templates and formats.
+When you do a Google search for “customer journey map” and look at the images, you'll find a plethora of different journey map templates and formats.
 Confusing, to say the least.

-What actually are the essential elements of a customer journey map?
+So you might wonder: What are actually the essential elements of a customer journey map?

 There's a surprisingly easy way to answer this question, and that is by asking a new question:

 How many things can you remove from a map before it stops being a customer journey map?

 That's actually quite a lot, as you'll see below.